daniel5151/blog/content/post/automating-ac-nyc.md

 Of course not!

-It was time to seriously consider the "obvious" solution: why not just make a little robot to turn the dials for me?
+Clearly it was time to put my engineering hat on and _jank_ together a solution: why not just make a little robot to turn the dials for me?

-## Dialing in the right approach
+## 🎛️ _Dialing_ in the right approach

 Looking at the unit, we find 2 dials: